CARA-ch/emed-service-guide/docs/cdachemed/product.md

 ## Code

 <span class="must-support">Must support</span>.
-The GTIN or ATC code that caracterizes the medication package (GTIN) or the medication substance (ATC).
+The GTIN or ATC code that caracterizes the medication package (GTIN) or the medication substance (ATC) SHALL be provided.

+!!! warning "CARA: additional requirement"

+    Products without ATC or GTIN codes are currently not supported.
+Magistral preparations may have an ATC code, they're partially supported.

 <!-- TODO only medication or other products that have a GTIN? -->